Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

-\para{Numerical example} \Fref{fig:abundances} shows the results of a numerical evaluation of CGPP for a massive spinor field in Quadratic Inflation; see the curves labeled $s_\lambda = 1/2_{\pm 1/2}$.
-As expected, the relic abundance of spin-$\half$ fermions tracks closely the abundance of conformally-coupled scalars with the same mass.
-As the fermion mass is decreased below $m/\He \approx 1$ the comoving number density decreases as $a^3 n \propto m^1$ and the cosmological energy fraction decreases as $\Omega h^2 \propto m^2$.
+\para{Numerical example} \Fref{fig:abundances} shows the results of a numerical evaluation of CGPP for a massive spinor field in quadratic inflation; see the curves labeled $s_\lambda = 1/2_{\pm 1/2}$.
+As expected, the relic abundance of spin-$\half$ fermions closely tracks the abundance of conformally coupled scalars with the same mass.
+Since the fermion mass is decreased below $m/\He \approx 1$ the comoving number density decreases as $a^3 n \propto m^1$ and the cosmological energy fraction decreases as $\Omega h^2 \propto m^2$.
 CGPP leads to the largest relic abundance for $m/\He \approx 1$, and reasonable choices of $\He$ and $\TRH$ lead to $\Omega h^2 \approx 0.12$.
 Therefore if the fermions are stable, they provide a candidate for superheavy dark matter.
 Here we have considered CGPP for a Majorana spinor field, and the relic abundance would be doubled for a Dirac spinor field, which has both spin-$\half$ particles and antiparticles as its quantum excitation.
-The number density spectrum $a^3 n_k$ (not shown) also tracks the conformally coupled scalar, being peaked for modes with $k \approx \ke = \ae \He$ and suppressed for modes with $k \ll \ke$.
+The number density spectrum $a^3 n_k$ (not shown) also tracks the conformally coupled scalar; it is peaked for modes with $k \approx \ke = \ae \He$ and suppressed for modes with $k \ll \ke$.
 Consequently, $\Delta_\delta^2(k) \propto k^3$ and isocurvature constraints are easily avoided.

-\subsection{Massive spin-1 field}
+\subsection{Massive spin-$1$ field}

-Recent years have seen a renewed interest in the cosmological production of stable massive spin-1 particles \cite{Dimopoulos:2006ms,Graham:2015rva,Ema:2019yrd,Ahmed:2020fhc,Kolb:2020fwh,Gross:2020zam,Arvanitaki:2021qlj,Ozsoy:2023gnl,Cembranos:2023qph,Garcia:2023obw}.
-This attention is partly motivated by studies of ultra-light dark photon dark matter \cite{Caputo:2021eaa}, which is a candidate for wave-like dark matter with mass $m \ll 10 \eV$.
-When applied to massive spin-1 particles, the phenomenon of CGPP can explain the origin of dark photon dark matter as well as its heavier cousins with $m \sim \Hinf$.
+Recently there has been a renewed interest in the cosmological production of stable massive spin-$1$ particles \cite{Dimopoulos:2006ms,Graham:2015rva,Ema:2019yrd,Ahmed:2020fhc,Kolb:2020fwh,Gross:2020zam,Arvanitaki:2021qlj,Ozsoy:2023gnl,Cembranos:2023qph,Garcia:2023obw}.
+This attention is partly motivated by studies of ultralight dark photon dark matter \cite{Caputo:2021eaa}, which is a candidate for wavelike dark matter with a mass $m \ll 10 \eV$.
+When applied to massive spin-$1$ particles, the phenomenon of CGPP can explain the origin of dark photon dark matter as well as its heavier cousins with $m \sim \Hinf$.